Language for RFPs, Contracts and SOWs

 Statements of Work

 Although Yale’s Accessibility Addendum outlines minimum requirements, it is helpful to include some of the same information in the Statement of Work, to help ensure the requirements are clear.
 The statement of work is also an opportunity to provide more specific recommendations that might be helpful to clarify with vendors.
-Below are some items to consider including depending on the phase of the project.
+Refer to the accordion on the right for guidance on what to include at each project phase.

 Designs will include accessibility recommendations to guide developers in the build phase (for example, ARIA landmarks, heading hierarchy, controls to start or stop motion on a page, expected keyboard interactions, screen reader announcements, and colors that meet contrast requirements).
 For more information, see Yale’s visual design article.